allaccountstaken/predicting_bank_distress/README.md

 ### Logistic regression performed best out of sample with high and stable prediction recall scores for the next 9 quarters:
 ![](https://github.com/allaccountstaken/predicting_bank_distress/blob/master/images/Outofsample_recall.png)

+## Also in this repository you will find:
+1) CSV files with banks' selected financials
+2) CSV files with CAMELS dimensions calculated from the selected financials